carpentrycon/carpentryconhome-proposals/README.md

 - Asia / Oceania / Antarctica for UTC+12:00 -
 UTC+14:00

-### The use of issue labels
+### Issue labels
-We use issue labels to manage the session proposals and make it easier for everyone to find relevant information.
+We use issue labels to help indicate and categorize the session proposals' types, intended tiezones and status.

 #### session types
 We will label your issue with the label describing the type of the session you are proposing.